Dhruvlakhani94/Library-Management-System-/README.md

 * **Advanced Filtering:** Real-time filtering by genre and live search capabilities to manage growing book inventories.
 * **Responsive UI:** A mobile-first design that adapts from desktop grids to single-column mobile layouts for a seamless reading experience.

----

-## 📈 Technical Deep Dive

-### The Recommendation Logic

-To provide value, the system doesn't just show random books.
-It calculates a "Relevance Score" () for every available book based on the user's library interaction:

-Where:

-*  if the genre matches a previously interacted genre.
-*  if the author matches a previously interacted author.

-This ensures the user's dashboard is always populated with content they are statistically more likely to engage with.

----

----

-**Would you like me to help you expand the `Book` class to include a persistent storage feature using LocalStorage?**